How to choose

 - Mental simplicity.
 Separating emergency fund from daily-use accounts reduces the temptation to dip into it.

 SoFi's rate structure has changed multiple times in recent years.
-The current 4.00% APY (with direct deposit) is competitive, but historically SoFi has both raised and lowered the qualifying-direct-deposit rate based on competitive dynamics.
+The current …% APY (with direct deposit) is a conditional rate that can shift based on competitive dynamics.
 Marcus's rate also fluctuates but has historically had fewer structural conditions.
 Read the current terms on each site before opening.

 Choose SoFi if...